Blog · Analysis · Last reviewed June 25, 2026

 The lawsuits therefore do more than allocate money after copying.
 They define what kind of institution an AI model is allowed to become.
 Is it a reader?
 A researcher?
 A competitor?
 A database?
 A derivative market?
 A private archive?
 A machine that can learn from culture without joining the social and economic systems that made culture available?

-As of May 2026, U.S. courts have not produced one clean rule.
+As of June 25, 2026, U.S. courts have not produced one clean rule.
 The early record is more interesting than that.
 Thomson Reuters v.
-Ross treated use of Westlaw headnotes for a competing legal AI product as outside fair use.
+Ross treated use of Westlaw headnotes for a competing legal AI product as outside fair use, and the case was later stayed while appellate review was sought on difficult copyright questions.
 Bartz v.
 Anthropic treated training on lawfully acquired books as fair use for the named plaintiffs, while separating that from Anthropic's creation of a central library from pirated books.
 Kadrey v.
 Meta granted Meta summary judgment on the record before the court, while warning that a better market-harm case could change the analysis.
 The U.S. Copyright Office's 2025 generative AI training report took a similarly non-absolute position: some training uses may be fair, some may not.

 That uncertainty is not a footnote.
 It is the governance system taking shape.